skip to main content

 Want radio coverage?
 You can catch Westwood One’s coverage of every NFL playoff game on SiriusXM NFL Radio (ch.
 88) or through the NFL app with an NFL+ subscription.

-Check out the complete NFL divisional playoff TV schedule in the table below.
+Check out the complete Divisional Round networks and TV schedule below.

 TV listings for every NFL divisional playoff game